nadiaalshamsini/medichain-g5-t6-lab-trk/docs/SRS.md

 3.2 System Features & User Stories
-​3.2.1 Feature: Sample Intake and Tracking
+​3.2.1 Feature: Sample Intake and Tracking ​Description: This feature enables the laboratory to receive new samples and track their progress through various internal stages using precise time-tracking and documentation.
-Description: This feature enables the laboratory to receive new samples and track their progress through various internal stages using precise time-tracking and documentation.
+Priority: High.
 ​Story 1: Sample Registration
 ​As a Lab Technician,
 ​I want to register a new sample entry,